Sai7xp/go-projects/04XBank/README.md

  - DB Schema can be created using dbdiagram.io
     ![dbdiagram.io](assets/db_schema.png)
  - Docker, Postgres(Docker Version), TablePlus or Azure Data Studio Installation
- - sqlc can be used to generate the Goland Code (check db/query folder for queries and db/sqlc for generated Golang code)
+ - `sqlc` can be used to generate the Golang Code (check db/query folder for sql queries and db/sqlc for generated Golang code)